 – Excessive or premature editing (deleting too impulsively)

-– Making impulsive compositional decisions based on small viewing screen feedback
+– Making impulsive compositional or exposure decisions based on feedback from the small camera LCD

 – Not developing trust in your intuition to guide you